Mario-Florio/json-database/docs/json-db.design-doc.md

   * `Schema` — Responsible for determing data uniformity across collections of `Document`s; determines `Document` identity
   * `QueryBuilder` — Responsible for data filtering
   * `DocReader` — Responsible for data transimssion logic (I.e. data stream handling) and transformation of data shape
+  * `Operation` – Tracks metadata (I.e. type, unique ID, collection ID) for each controller operation and holds payload (any necessary data for operation to function)
   * `Result` — Standardizes response objects across project; changes are centralized

 ### Use Cases